Brazilian Syncretic Religions

-Brazil had a profound racial miscegenation, Brazilians have the most diverse physical characteristics.
 Research indicates that 44% of Brazilians have two religions.
 Official data from the Brazilian census indicate that 1,011,507 Brazilians have two religions or follow a syncretic religion.
 Because to miscegenation it is common for a person to have a father of one race and religion and a mother of another race and another religion, naturally that person can adopt the two beliefs or follow a religion that mixes the two beliefs.